 For environments where public/private key cryptography is available, authentication and integrity may be accomplished using a digital signature algorithm (reference [8]).

-The ‘signer’ (originator) performs a hash on the data to be signed using a hash algorithm (e.g., Secure Hash Algorithm [SHA]).
-The resultant hash word is then encrypted using the signer’s private key.
+The ‘signer’ (originator) performs a hash over the data to be signed using a hash algorithm (e.g., Secure Hash Algorithm [reference [10]]).
+The resultant hash word is then encrypted using the signer’s private key to create the digital signature.

-The receiver of the signed data authenticates the signature on the received data to assure that the data came from the claimed entity and has not been modified.
+The receiver of the signed data verifies the signature on the received data to assure that the data came from the claimed entity and has not been modified.
 To authenticate the signature, the message digest is decrypted using the signer’s public key.

-The signer’s public key can be sent with the data (and separately authenticated via the trust anchor’s signature).
+The signer’s public key can be sent with the data (and separately authenticated via the certificate authority’s signature).
 It might already be cached by the receiver if previously obtained.
 Or it can be obtained from a public key server if it has been posted.
 If the message digest decryption is successful, it proves the authenticity of the signer’s identity.
 The hash algorithm is then run on the received data and the resulting hash word is compared to the transmitted, decrypted hash word.

 If they are identical, the data integrity is assured.
 This proves that no unauthorized or accidental modification of the data has occurred while it was in transit and that the data received at the destination is the exact same data as transmitted from the source.

 Authenticated encryption

-Authenticated encryption is a cipher mode which provides the simultaneous data services of confidentiality, integrity, and authenticity.
+Authenticated encryption is a cipher mode which provides the simultaneous security services of confidentiality, integrity, and authenticity.
 Authenticated encryption is also known as Authenticated Encryption with Associated Data (AEAD).

 In general, authenticated encryption can be performed by combining an encryption algorithm with an authentication algorithm (e.g., MAC) as long as both are known to be secure against attack.
 It has been shown that encrypting data and then applying a MAC to the ciphertext implies security against an adaptive chosen ciphertext attack.